lupyuen/lupyuen.github.io/src/rust7.md

 Hmmm we're still pondering. __Rustix is newer__ (pic above), but it's also __more complex__ (based on Lines of Code).
 It might hinder our porting to NuttX.

 Which would you choose?
-Please lemme know! 🙏
+Lemme know! 🙏

 ![Nix vs Rustix: Lines of Code](https://lupyuen.github.io/images/rust7-loc.png)